Search

 - An explanation of the transition supply that the member received;

-- How to work with us and the prescriber to find another medication that is on the formulary to treat the member’s condition;
+- How to work with us and the member's prescriber to find another medication that is on the formulary to treat the member’s condition;

 - An explanation of the member’s right to ask for a formulary exception; and